Duane Morris LLP

 Illinois employees must be allowed to review their personnel records upon request up to twice per year and may request a copy be provided after termination.

-Effective January 1, 2020, Illinois legalized recreational marijuana use by adults aged 21 and older.
+Effective 1 January 2020, Illinois legalised recreational marijuana use by adults aged 21 and older.
 Under the Cannabis Recreation and Tax Act, employers are permitted to retain reasonable workplace drug policies that prohibit employees from appearing at work under the impairment of marijuana, and that provide for applicant and employee drug testing that is neither discriminatory nor unreasonable (undefined in the Act).
-Employers are still permitted to bar all marijuana use on business grounds or while using company property, and can discipline employees or withdraw job offers for violating workplace drug policies.
+Employers are still permitted to bar all marijuana use on business grounds or while using company property and can discipline employees or withdraw job offers for violating workplace drug policies.

 Search by: